dinovski/histomx/README.md

 ```

 4. Run histomx to generate the report
-* This will output an .html file (you can specify the name of the file with the '-i' parameter).
+* This will output an .html file (you can specify the name of the file with the '-i' argument).
 * The -m (or --rmd) and -f (or --rcc) arguments are required

 Running the HISTOMX command will show all possible input arguments: